-The AD7868 has an internal clock oscillator which can be used for the ADC conversion procedure.
-The oscillator is enabled by tying the CLK input to $V{\rm SS}.$ The oscillator in laser trimmed at the factory to give a conversion time of between 8.5 and 10 μs .
-The mark/space ratio can vary from 40/60 to 60/40.
+The AD7869 has an internal clock oscillator that can be used for the ADC conversion procedure.
+The oscillator is enabled by tying the CLK input to $V{SS}.$ The oscillator is laser trimmed at the factory to give a maximum conversion time of 10 $\mu s.$ The mark/space ratio can vary from 40/60 to 60/40.
 Alternatively, an external TTL compatible clock may be applied to this input.
 The allowable mark/space ratio of an external clock is 40/60 to 60/40.

 RCLK is a clock output, used for the serial interface.
 This output is derived directly from the ADC clock source and can be switched off at the end of conversion with the CONTROL input.